Technology-for-the-Poorest-Billion/2024-OVSI/www/sustainable_development_goals.md

 title: Sustainable Development
 ---

-The UNs sustainable development goals (SDGs) ‘are a call to action to end poverty and inequality, protect the planet, and ensure that all people enjoy health, justice and prosperity’ (World Health Organisation 2021).
+The United Nations' sustainable development goals (SDGs) are ‘a call to action to end poverty and inequality, protect the planet, and ensure that all people enjoy health, justice and prosperity’ (World Health Organisation 2021).
 These goals provide a framework for governments, firms, and individuals to work towards achieving a more sustainable and equitable future.
 The below points show how our project aligns with the SDGs to promote a better and more sustainable future.

 #### **SDG 3: Good Health and Well-being**